 FRIDAY & SATURDAY, MARCH 24 & 25, 2023

 Chandler Rotary Club

-This year, there will be four sessions.
+This year, there will be three sessions.
 Each session will be seeded by time and there will be no finals for running events.
 Each heat and flight will be grouped by times.
-Friday morning every heat/flight will medal the top finishers.
-Friday session will be referred to as the Open Session.
+Friday morning every heat/flight will medal the top finisher.
+The Friday session will be referred to as the Open Session.
 Friday evening session will consist of two relays and the ELITE 3200m.
 The Saturday morning session will be referred to as the seeded session and will essentially be limited to 32 to 40 athletes per event.
 The top five in each event will be awarded medals.
 The Saturday afternoon/early evening session will be referred to as the Elite session and will be limited to 24 to 32 athletes and the top 16 relay teams.
 It is possible for an athlete to compete in the Friday session in one event, and compete Saturday in a different event.
 The seeded 3200m will take place Saturday night during the elite session.

 The top individual athletes in the Saturday morning seeded sprint events will have the opportunity to come back and run in the evening Elite session ONLY if there is an open lane.